MisanthropicBit/winmove.nvim/README.md

 call the `configure` function.
 No default keymaps are set other than those active during modes.

+> [!NOTE]
+> For mode highlight groups that only have a foreground color, `winmove` will
+> automatically use the foreground color as a background color for the given
+> mode so you do not have to create a custom highlight group yourself.

 ```lua
 require('winmove').configure({
     keymaps = {